 The lush green grasses over the vast meadows and silver shining streams running over the large stones further increase its beauty.
-Doodhpathri is sloping grassy landscapes with a diversity of multicolored flowers up to Chang.
+Doodhpathri is a sloping grassy landscape with a diversity of multicolored flowers up to Chang.
 The famous Tosamaidan lies in the west of Doodhpathri.
-(Source: Wiki)

 Gulmarg to Doodhpathri

-Common thing between Doodhpathri and Gulmarg is that it is only the last 10 or 12 kilometers that is actually a steep climb.
-Rest of the journey is pretty much on a flat straight road and you will hardly realize that you are actually traveling in the hills.
+The common thing between Doodhpathri and Gulmarg is that it is only the last 10 or 12 kilometers that is actually a steep climb.
+The rest of the journey is pretty much on a flat straight road and you will hardly realize that you are actually traveling in the hills.

 Also Read: How to Plan a Trip to Doodhpathri

-Just a huge ground like place covered under a carpet of lush green.
-In winters, the entire place gets buried under a thick sheet of snow and I am sure would look even more stunning.
+Just a huge ground-like place covered under a carpet of lush green.
+In winter, the entire place gets buried under a thick sheet of snow and I am sure would look even more stunning.

-There is a small river about 2 kilometers ahead of Doodhpathri which became our first destination.
+There is a small river about 2 kilometers ahead of Doodhpathri, named Shaliganga.
+That became our first destination.
 We straight away reached there.

 Sightseeing in Doodhpathri

 Yes, it was salty tea with some other ingredients apart from tea leaves.
 Don’t know what it was but I totally hated it.
 They keep the tea in this beautiful kettle though.

 After spending some time at Doodhpathri, we started on our way back to Srinagar.
-It was a distance of just about 45 kilometers but took us well over 2 hours due to single lane roads and crowded towns in between.
+It was a distance of just about 45 kilometers but took us well over 2 hours due to single-lane roads and crowded towns in between.

 Hotel Grand Valley Inn, Srinagar

-It is owned by a very loving family who will treat you like more of a personal guest than a customer staying at the hotel.
-Location of the hotel too is quite great.
+It is owned by a gentleman who will treat you like more of a personal guest than a customer staying at the hotel.
+The location of the hotel is quite great.
 Nishat Bagh and Dal Lake are merely 5 minutes and you can easily walk to Shalimar Bagh in 2 minutes from here.